 Cam ‘Salty Dog’ Brett

 Any whisky maker will tell you it’s all about the quality of the ingredients and Tasmanian distillers have everything they need at their fingertips.
 Pure air, rich peaty soil and unmatched water quality.
 Even the water has a unique story to tell before it reaches the still.
-Travelling on the winds of the Roaring 40s it cascades from mountain tops, runs through wild rainforests and is scented by wild natives and heather as it flows.
+Travelling on the winds of the Roaring 40s it cascades from mountain tops, runs through wild rainforests and is scented by wild natives and heather.

-Follow a trail of whisky makers, explore it, question it, turn it inside out and take some home.
-Come and meet our distillers and taste their remarkable drops.
+Follow a trail of whisky makers, meet our distillers and taste their remarkable drops.

-Drink Tasmania’s Brett Steel takes groups of whisky lovers on bespoke tours behind the cellar door where they can meet the maker, and with new distilleries popping up all the time he’ll be sure to have new spots for his guests to visit for years to come.
+Drink Tasmania takes groups of whisky lovers on bespoke tours behind the cellar door where they can meet the maker.

 There’s also a growing whisky bar trend throughout Tasmania.
-You can sit down for a dram at the Tasmanian House of Whisky on Bruny Island, the Salamanca whisky bar, Society, in Hobart, Lark Bar on Hobart’s waterfront, Henry’s Bar and Restaurant in Launceston, or store your own bottle of whisky in ‘the keep’ at The Glasshouse on Hobart’s waterfront.
+You can enjoy a dram at the Tasmanian House of Whisky on Bruny Island, and in Hobart there’s the Salamanca Whisky Bar, Society, and Lark Bar on Hobart’s waterfront and in Launceston there’s Henry’s Bar and Restaurant.

 Tasmanian Whisky Week (13–19 August 2018)